MARTIMM/gnome-gtk3/docs/index.md

 When the packages mature, the next points are/become available;

 ### Pros
   * The defaults of GTK+ are kept.
 Therefore, e.g, the buttons are in the proper size.
-The user may decide to set sizes of windows and windgets but the libraries should not impose this.
+The user may decide to set sizes of windows and widgets but the libraries should not impose this.
   * Separation of callbacks from other code by having the callbacks defined in classes.
 Callbacks can then just read/write the data in the classes attributes.
 Also, data can be provided with named arguments to the `register-signal()` method defined in class **Gnome::GObject::Object**.
 This method is available to any class inheriting from **Gnome::GObject::Object** which almost every class does.
   * Building the interface by hand like in the examples and tutorial, is not always necessary.
 Feeding a saved design from the glade designer program to methods in module **Gnome::Gtk3::Builder** is preferable when building larger user interfaces.
   * No fancy stuff like tapping into channels to run signal handlers.